robconery/minimal-api/src/app/page.md

----
-title: ASP.NET Minimal API
+# Powered By ASP.NET Minimal API
----

-Build powerful, simple APIs with C# and .NET {% .lead %}
+Build powerful, simple APIs with C# and .NET

 {% quick-links %}

-{% quick-link title="Concepts" icon="plugins" href="/docs/concepts" description="Minimal API is all about keeping it simple - here are the basics you should understand" /%}
+{% quick-link title="Getting Started" icon="plugins" href="/home" description="Minimal API is all about keeping it simple - here are the basics you should understand" /%}

-{% quick-link title="Architecture guide" icon="presets" href="/docs/architecture" description="How do you structure your API?
+{% quick-link title="Building With Our Blocks" icon="presets" href="/docs/architecture" description="How do you structure your API?
 Here are some tips." /%}

-{% quick-link title="Advanced Topics" icon="installation" href="/docs/advanced" description="Moving beyond Todo list stuff, let's dig in to the details." /%}
+{% quick-link title="Resources and Reference" icon="installation" href="/docs/advanced" description="Moving beyond Todo list stuff, let's dig in to the details." /%}

 {% quick-link title="Templates" icon="theming" href="/docs/starters" description="Get off the ground quickly with our prebuilt starter templates." /%}